 \begin{enumerate}[wide]

-\item \textbf{Baseline (SFT):} A general-purpose baseline model with no specific fine-tuning on dysarthric speech. \item \textbf{0-Shot Trained (SFT):} This approach represents the baseline traditional way of training a LLM-based ASR model without explicitly teaching it to use context examples.
-We train on a large corpus of speech (200k examples).
-Each example consists of a single audio-text pair, $(a_q, t_q)$. \item \textbf{10-Shot Meta-Trained:} Here we train on 20k ICL-formatted examples.
+\item \textbf{Baseline (SFT):} A general-purpose baseline model with no specific fine-tuning on dysarthric speech. \item \textbf{0-Shot Trained (SFT):} This represents standard LLM-based ASR training without explicit context utilization.
+We train on a corpus of 200k examples of single audio-text pairs, $(a_q, t_q)$.

+\item \textbf{10-Shot Meta-Trained:} Here we train on 20k ICL-formatted examples.
 Each example contains a query utterance and an additional support set of 10 audio-text pairs, all from the same speaker.
 This explicitly trains the model to utilize the provided context.

-\item \textbf{Mixed-Objective (0+10 Shot) Trained:} This is our proposed solution.
-We train the model on a mixture of 10-shot and 0-shot (upto 40k each) examples.
+\item \textbf{Mixed-Objective (0+10 Shot) Trained:} Our proposed solution, where we train the model on a mixture of 10-shot and 0-shot examples.
 We hypothesize that this model learns both to perform high-quality zero-shot transcription and to effectively utilize contextual examples.

 \end{enumerate}